-Allergic rhinitis — a.k.a., hay fever — is the most common condition caused by allergies in kids.
-It can trigger an itchy, runny nose, sneezing, clogged nostrils and postnasal drip, which involves mucus running down the throat.
+Allergic rhinitis — a.k.a., hay fever — is a common symptom of allergies in kids.
+It can trigger an itchy, runny nose, sneezing, clogged nostrils, and postnasal drip, which involves mucus running down the throat.
 These symptoms derive from an immune system response from exposure to an allergen.
-Common culprits include pollen, insect bites, dust mites, mold, animal hair and dander, and fumes from smoke, cards or perfume.
+Common culprits include pollen, insect bites, dust mites, mold, animal hair and dander, and fumes from smoke, cars, dust, or perfume.
 To determine any allergies, seek testing from your doctor.

 While the specific steps may vary, depending on the cause of your child’s runny nose, there’s a lot you can do to help bring them comfort when they have a persistent runny nose.
 Here are some suggestions that may help find relief for your child’s runny nose.

 - Prop your child’s head up during sleep.
 To keep your child’s symptoms from worsening at night and to make restful sleep easier, raise your child’s bed by placing boards under the legs of the head of the bed, or a pillow under the head of the mattress.

 - Consider OTC medication.
-If your child is age 4 or older and has a cold, Children’s Mucinex® Multi-Symptom Cold can help manage symptoms.
+If your child is age 4 or older and has a cold with a runny nose, Mucinex® Children’s Multi-Symptom Cold - Very Berry Flavor can help manage symptoms.

 - Avoid allergens.
 If your child has allergies, do your best to avoid allergens.
 Keep a list handy to share with teachers and friends' parents as well, so they can take precautions, to help with their constant runny nose symptoms too.